By Dongwoo Pae

 Stable

-Recent updates focused on stability, indicating the product is currently in a maintenance phase rather than active feature expansion.
+The latest release focused on metadata updates, signaling a maintenance posture rather than active feature expansion.